mohammedyaqub/C_interview-linux/README.md

 # C & linux interview questions
+## What is an OS ?
+   It used manage the hardware resource efficiently, Its a main program which is used schedule the other sub programs.
 ## How does system call works in linux ?
 - system call is a interface between priviledge (kernel mode) and non-priviledge(user mode )
 - It is sequence set of instruction to be executed by kernel upon user request </br>